swaguespack/02-challenge/README.md

 Advanced css was used to build the personal portfolio, including flex attributes that allow images on the webpage to shrink when the window is resized.
 The portfolio inlcudes a name, profile picture, current web development projeccts, a resume, and contact info.
 The navigation bar links to the relavant section on the webpage.
 The images in the work section and the resume link opens related content in a new tab.

 Alternative text was added to images on the website.
+A reset css was linked.

 ## Mock Up